-The endometrium: Does it influence my fertility?
+The Endometrium: Does it affect my fertility?

 What is Endometrial Receptivity of the Endometrium?